mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 Update 1.44:

+Mar 20, 2020: New PlayerStatisticsController.cs class created and modifications to PlayerHealthController.cs and CharacterTracter.cs classes.

+Update 1.44:

 Mar 20, 2020: UI png graphics, designed in Photoshop, have been added to the MISC folder in Custom Art.

 Update 1.43: